ifurusato/brushless-motor-controller/sphinx-pinout.rst

 can be found at `mp-weact-stm32h562 <https://github.com/ifurusato/mp-weact-stm32h562/>`__.
 The pins used for this implementation are defined in the board definition.

-A custom build of Micro

-The UART slave for the STM32 is able to use UART 1-3.
+The STM32H562 build defines UARTs 1-3.
 UART 1 is discouraged as it is used to print console communications over ``/dev/serial0`` when connected to the board (e.g., over rshell).
 UART 4's pins conflict with the SD card so support for it as not built into MicroPython for the STM32H562.

-Therefore, only UART 2 or 3 are suitable: UART 2 is configured as the default.
+Therefore, only UART 2 or UART 3 are suitable: UART 2 is configured as the default.

 +--------+-------+-------+
 | UART   |  TX   |  RX   |